ENG-Jole/engjoledotnet/content/posts/advent_of_code_1.md

 [^3]: I digress

-But you're right, dear reader, I don't like LeetCode-style competive programming challenges.
+But you're right, dear reader, I don't like LeetCode-style competitive programming challenges.
 Advent of Code is definitely not that though!
 For one, they're all fairly short problems and don't require you to retake Data Structures and Algorithms to be good at them, and for two, they focus on _general programmatic problem solving_, the most important part of developing, rather than _hey what algorithm is this and implement it in the most optimal way possible_.
 This is to say: I rather like them!
 They're fun!
 They're puzzles!
 They scratch my itch for coding and don't require me to go on the OEIS every time!
 So I'm gonna (hopefully) do it this year, mmkay?

 ## Day 1 Spoilers